cristian-5/Spin/Documentation/Types/Boolean.md

 ### @shared func from(Boolean) -> Boolean;

-Used to force a cast from an expression.
+Forces a cast from an expression.

 ``` java
 Boolean fromExpression = Boolean::from(x != 10);